heineborell/swe-for-ds/README.md

 in a `fixtures.py` and imported and made available via `conftest.py` that helps setup the test environment.

+### Test Driven Development

+One ideal to strive for is to use __test driven development__.
+This involves setting up just the interfaces (call signatures, return types) of each unit of code and then writing complete unit tests before writing any actual code.
+This forces the developer to understand the flow of data and how a component should work before actually coding it.
+While not used so often in practice, this is an ideal to strive for.
+Another name for this is __red/green development__ as the tests start out failing (red) and end up passing (green).

 ## Other types of testing